 5. Improved attendance of disadvantaged pupils to national average:

--Overall attendance of disadvantaged pupils was 88.11% in 2021-22, against a National Average for all pupils of 85.5%.
+-Overall attendance of disadvantaged pupils was 87.36 in 2022-23 (93.9 for non-disadvantaged pupils), against a National Average for disadvantaged pupils of 86.6% and for non-disadvantaged pupils for 93.5%.